dreamcatcher-tech/network/Inbox/2023-12-19 0945 what we really want is AI programmed systems from the ground up.md

 Branch or switch is a control flow object that has children, which can ln to something in the flat top level flow.
 Parallel is another flow element.

+So to design the stuckloop, we could lay out a block diagram, and then run some scenarios thru it.
+We would then adjust the blocks until the output of executing in AI mind was satisfactory, and then we would generate more scenarios.
+Teach each box how to generate some sample outputs, so that when "executing" it has some parameters that it uses as a guide to limit responses.